-This course introduces students to the tools, techniques, and languages for designing and implementing webpages and websites.
+This course introduces students to the tools, techniques, and languages for designing and implementing web pages and websites.
 Students will be presented with the methods and techniques that lead them step by step from the conception of a web design project through the design of the website and finally its implementation.
 This course will introduce students to the hypertext mark-up language (HTML), Cascading Style Sheets (CSS), and other web design tools and techniques.
-(Prerequisite: CSC 104)
+(Prerequisite: CSC 104 (for all students); Co-requisite: CSC 121 is suggested for Associate of Science in Computer Studies)